Bond Coat

 Plaster

 Marcite plaster finish is the most popular and remains the standard finish for pools and spas.
-Marcite plaster is a simple mix of white marble dust and white cement and water, plaster is applied at a thickness of about ½” which makes it a very desirable and economical choice because of its smooth and durable surface and it creates a light blue appearance once filled with water.
+Marcite plaster is a simple mix of white marble dust, white cement, and water.
+Plaster is applied at a thickness of about ½, making it a desirable and economical choice because of its smooth and durable surface, and it creates a light blue appearance once filled with water.

 Strengths:

-When filled with water, pools and spas surfaced in white plaster create a brilliant, clean, light blue appearance that is very smooth to the touch.
+When filled with water, pools and spas surfaced in white plaster create a brilliant, clean, light blue appearance that is very smooth.
 A long-time favorite for many customers, it remains the most affordable pool finish product on the market today.
-Standard white plaster is a reliable product when installed by a quality contractor and properly maintained.
+Standard white plaster is reliable when installed by a quality contractor and properly maintained.

 Concerns:

-It’s important to know that white plaster is susceptible to all water conditions especially from attacks of improperly maintained or fluctuating chemical conditions.
-Therefore, it is only reasonable to expect that during the life of the product, it will change in appearance.
+It’s important to know that white plaster is susceptible to all water conditions, especially from attacks of improperly maintained or fluctuating chemical conditions.
+Therefore, it is only reasonable to expect that it will change in appearance during the product's life.
 These changes may be subtle or minor, perhaps slight shading or scaling, or far more dramatic in the form of pronounced staining, etching, cracking, or delaminating in extreme cases.

-There are a great many variables in play when it comes to determining the exact cause of such changes in appearance and one could spend a lifetime exploring the complex chemical phenomena at the heart of these concerns.
-For the purpose of selecting standard white plaster it’s critical to be fully aware that it is a relatively “soft” finish compared to other options and one that is more susceptible to the effects of water chemistry than some newer innovative products.
+Many variables are in play when determining the exact cause of such changes in appearance.
+One could spend a lifetime exploring the complex chemical phenomena at the heart of these concerns.
+When selecting standard white plaster, it’s critical to be fully aware that it is a relatively “soft” finish compared to other options and is more susceptible to the effects of water chemistry than some newer innovative products.

 Diamond Brite™

-When combined with white or colored plaster, aggregates afford a broad range of colors, from vivid blues and reds, to more subtle hues such as beige or soft greens as well.
-It also has the advantage of creating, a much more durable surface than standard plaster, one that is harder and far more resistant to fluctuating chemical conditions.
+When combined with white or colored plaster, aggregates afford a broad range of colors, from vivid blues and reds to more subtle hues like beige or soft greens.
+It also creates a much more durable surface than standard plaster, which is harder and far more resistant to fluctuating chemical conditions.

-Again surfaces using aggregates are more expensive than standard plaster and can also be susceptible to some surface problems, especially in the presence of extreme water chemistry conditions.
+Surfaces using aggregates are more expensive than standard plaster and can also be susceptible to surface problems, especially in extreme water chemistry conditions.

-Pebble surfaces are beautiful, extremely natural in appearance, come in a wide range of colors and they are the most durable surface available.
-Because the stone material that comprises river pebbles is “chemically inert”, it is unlikely to react with swimming pool or spa water and is therefore less impervious to attack or alterations in appearance.
+Pebble surfaces are beautiful, extremely natural in appearance, come in a wide range of colors, and are the most durable surface available.

-Because the surface is comprised of pebbles, it is slightly more textured than the surfaces described above.
-It is also more costly and under the most extreme chemical conditions, even pebble surfaces can suffer damage.
+Because the surface comprises pebbles, it is slightly more textured than the above surfaces.
+It is also more costly, and even pebble surfaces can suffer damage under the most extreme chemical conditions.

 The Choice is Yours

-Any of the products and surface options listed here can provide years of reliable performance and dazzling beauty in a well-made and well-maintained pool or spa.
-The key to enjoying that success, and avoiding unexpected frustration, is to understand the strengths and weaknesses of each, and to choose wisely.
+Any products and surface options listed here can provide years of reliable performance and dazzling beauty in a well-made and well-maintained pool or spa.
+The key to enjoying that success and avoiding unexpected frustration is to understand the strengths and weaknesses of each and to choose wisely.

 Water Chemistry